liamodwyer/blog/_posts/2023-05-17-unforgettable-fire.md

 ## Intro

 Trying out a blog for non-work stuff.
-Apart from the fact that it is a way to keep using git and github and markdown and jekyll and all of that.
 Not sure what I will or won't throw in here but I've recently jumped back on Spotify (sorry Neil) and after reading Surrender kind of had the itch to revisit U2's albums.
-And I like ranking things (pathetic, I know) so I'm going to use that as a way to kickstart this and write a bit.
+And I like ranking things (pathetic, I know) so I'll use that as a way to kickstart this and write a bit.
 I'm going to listen to each album 10 times.

+I'll also rate the albums on tracklisting or really how well it works as an album which has always been important to me when listening to music.

 Qualifier: There will be a *lot* more informed and better written things on U2 than my wibblings here.
 Is wibblings a word?

 ## The Unforgettable Fire

 Not sure why I started here but I did.
 This one was a blind spot, relatively speaking.
-I owned it on cassette in the early 90s so I *must* have listened to it a decent number of times back then but some of the lesser known tracks here were *very* unfamiliar to my ears.
+I owned it on cassette in the early 90s so I *must* have listened to it a decent number of times back then but some of the lesser known tracks here were very unfamiliar to my ears.
 Anyway, I'll do a track-by-track for each album so here goes...

 #### A Sort of Homecoming

 Jesus.
 What an opener.
 I knew this song of course but it had been a while since I really listened to it.
 Bono's vocals are off the scale.
 As they are on the whole album.
-In between his early english-punk style affectations and the later american stadium yawp.
+In between his early english-punk style affectations and the later american twang.
 Has he written a better lyric?
 I'm not sure.
-Gorgeous song.
-Jesus.
+He was reading Paul Celan at the time who said "Potery is a sort of homecoming".
+Just gorgeous.
 What an opener.

 9/10

 #### Pride (In The Name Of Love)

 It's all about the drumming.
 The way it pushes into every chorus like a train.
 This is clearly 'Big' U2.
 Not my favourite type of U2, and particularly on this album I prefer the songs that are less sure of what they are, less quick to declare themselves.
 But you can't deny its power, from that three note opening.
 It is a bit hard to hear the song properly, it feels like trying to see a table for the first time.
 God I'm talking shite.

 7.5/10

 #### Wire

+A bit of a comedown after the first two.
+But I like it.

 #### The Unforgettable Fire

 A perfect song.
-The sound of a band finding a new sound.
+A band finding a new sound.

 10/10

 #### Promenade